Clivern/Chaos/README.md

     </p>
 </p>

-Snells is a system that allows to monitor and control a number of processes on UNIX-like operating systems.
+Snells is a system that allows its users to monitor and control a number of processes on UNIX-like operating systems.

 ## Versioning